audet/Metadata-bot-discord/TERMS_OF_SERVICE.md

 ## 10. Governing Law

 These Terms shall be governed by and construed in accordance with the laws of the United States, without regard to its conflict of law provisions.

-## 11. Contact Information

-If you have any questions about these Terms, please contact gryphon4367 on discord.